asqw1123/tesser/FAQ.md

 ### deu_frak

-This model only supports the legacy (pattern based) OCR engine, so does not work with a LSTM neural network which typically can achieve better OCR results.
+This user contributed model only supports the legacy (pattern based) OCR engine, so does not work with a LSTM neural network which typically can achieve better OCR results.
 The legacy engine has one advantage: it can detect character attributes like cursive or fat.

 ### frk